 - Toasted sesame oil: *Optional If you're sensitive to sesame oil like I am, you can reduce the quantity or omit it altogether.
 Just add more soy sauce.

 - Honey: Mike's Hot Honey is the perfect honey to use for this recipe.
 It adds just the right amount of heat to the dish.
-If you don't have it, you can use regular honey and just add a dash of cayenne pepper
+If you don't have it, you can use regular honey and just add a dash of cayenne pepper.
+You can read more about my favorite hot honey recipes here.

 - Soy sauce